foundry-rs/book/src/forge/invariant-testing.md

 Invariant testing is a powerful tool to expose incorrect logic in protocols.
 Due to the fact that function call sequences are randomized and have fuzzed inputs, invariant testing can expose false assumptions and incorrect logic in edge cases and highly complex protocol states.

-Invariant testing campaigns have two dimensions, `runs` and `depth`.
+Invariant testing campaigns have two dimensions, `runs` and `depth`:
 - `runs`: Number of times that a sequence of function calls is generated and run.
 - `depth`: Number of function calls made in a given `run`.
 All defined invariants are asserted after each function call is made.
 If a function call reverts, the `depth` counter still increments.